Don't Miss the Forest for the Trees: Attentional Vision Calibration for Large Vision Language Models: Introduction

 \section{Introduction}

-Large Vision Language Models (LVLMs)~\cite{dai2024instructblip,zhu2023minigpt,liu2023visual,liu2023improved,bai2023qwen} have demonstrated remarkable capabilities in generating coherent and contextually relevant descriptions from visual inputs.
-This success largely hinges on the models' ability to interpret and integrate complex visual information with textual data.
-However, a significant challenge that persists in these models is their tendency towards "hallucinations" --- producing inaccurate or fabricated descriptions that do not accurately reflect the visual data.
-The phenomenon of hallucination in LVLMs can significantly impede their reliability, especially in applications requiring precise and trustworthy visual descriptions.
+Large Vision Language Models (LVLMs)~\citep{dai2024instructblip,zhu2023minigpt,liu2023visual,liu2023improved,bai2023qwen,tong2024cambrian} have recently shown remarkable capabilities in generating coherent and contextually relevant descriptions of visual inputs.
+Yet, these models are prone to "hallucinations", producing responses that do not accurately reflect the underlying image.
+Such hallucinations pose a critical challenge for applications, demanding reliability, precision, and trustworthy visual interpretation.

-As shown in~\cref{fig:observation_bias} LVLMs~\cite{liu2023visual,dai2024instructblip} exhibit biased attention towards certain image tokens, which we refer to as \textit{blind tokens}.
-Even when all the pixels in the image contain identical information and when the image does not contain any information relevant to the query, LVLMs~\cite{dai2024instructblip,liu2023visual} tend to focus their attention on a few specific image tokens.
-This pattern of focusing on certain tokens, despite their lack of meaningful content, highlights potential flaws in the decoding processes of LVLMs.